 PhD Student, Computer Science

-My interests lie in the domains of Graph Theory and Optimization.
-I am currently working on identifying sources of anomaly in complex real-world networks, utilizing the mathematical concept of Identifying Codes.
-A few examples would include, (i) identification of the sources of misinformation propagation in social networks, (ii) monitoring terrorist networks, (iii) Monitoring the health of critical power system equipments, etc. One key aspect premise is the accurate detection of anomalies in networks.
-As a result, I am currently working on the development of novel anomaly (broadly speaking) detection algorithms, by utilizing deep learning methodologies.
-Furthermore, as a side project, I am a part of a team, currently working on developing various analytical models to combat the Opioid epidemic by generating future heat maps of the Opioid incidences accurately.
+My interests lie in the intersection of the domains of Graph Theory and Optimization.
+I am currently working on identifying sources of anomalies in complex real-world networks, utilizing the mathematical concept of Identifying Codes.
+A few examples would include, (i) identification of the sources of misinformation propagation in social networks, (ii) monitoring terrorist networks, (iii) Monitoring the health of critical power system equipments, etc. My works are mostly applicative in nature although I do have a couple of theoretical results sprinkled in them.
+Apart from Identifying Codes, I am a part of a team, currently working on developing various analytical models to combat the Opioid epidemic by generating future heat maps of the Opioid incidences accurately.
+Please do not hesitate to contact me for more details, or better yet, if you simply want to chat. :)

 PhD in Computer Science